MimiMeyer/Fit-Resume/README.md

 # FitResume

 FitResume is an AI-powered resume tailoring companion.
-Build your Profile once, paste a job description, and generate tailored resume sections you can download (generated output stays in-memory unless you export).
+Build your Profile once, paste a job description, and generate tailored resume sections you can download.

 ## Features
 - Profile: stored locally in your browser (experience, projects, education, certifications, skills, and contact details).
-- Tailor Resume: paste a job description, generate a draft, preview, and download PDF.
+- Tailor Resume: paste a job description, generate suggestions, review edits, preview, and download PDF.
-- AI: set `ANTHROPIC_API_KEY` (and optional `ANTHROPIC_MODEL`) to enable generation.
+- AI (BYOK): bring your own Claude API key (`ANTHROPIC_API_KEY`) to enable generation.

 ## Backup & Restore
 - On the Profile page, you can download a JSON backup of your Profile and upload it later to restore.